How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life

 Kits

-Create a packing list and keep it in your suitcase, ready to be checked off.
-If you have enough clothes, keep a bag packed ahead of time.
+Create a list of things you’ll always need, no matter your destination.
+Keep it in your suitcase, ready to check off.
+If you have enough clothes, the easiest way is to pack a bag ahead of time.

 Prepare a toiletry bag and keep it in your suitcase.
 You’ll always need that when you travel, so have it ready, packed, and in your weekend-sized suitcase.
 The same goes for a first aid kit.
 I have one assembled and prepared to go in my bag.

-Piper’s Pro Planning: Create kits–Beach Kits, Snow Play Kits, Snack Kits, ready to grab and go with the paraphernalia already packed in a container.
+Create kits–Beach Kits, Snow Play Kits, Snack Kits, ready to grab and go with the paraphernalia already packed in a container.
 When my child was small, I kept a tote in the garage to throw in the car with everything we would need for the beach–sunscreen, beach towels, bug spray, swimsuits, sand toys, and beach balls.
-When we had a day where the weather was excellent, and everyone happened to be free, we didn’t need to search the house and use precious time finding things we needed.
-We could grab the tote, jump in the car, and head to the beach.
-We were ready in 15 minutes instead of an hour and 15 minutes.
+When we had a day when the weather was excellent, and everyone was free, we didn’t need to search the house and spend precious time finding things we needed.
+We could grab the tote, jump in the car, and head to the Beach — ready in 15 minutes instead of an hour and 15 minutes.
+We were prepared for those last-minute plans.

 Figure out what your family likes to do and make a kit with all those items packed.
 Your chances of going will increase exponentially.